TheMody/Faster-Convergence-for-Transformer-Fine-tuning-with-Line-Search-Methods/README.md

 ## Replicating Results
-For replicating all Results of the Paper run:
+For replicating the main Results of the Paper run:

 ```
 $ python run_multiple.py